spookylukey/spousefriendly/README.rst

 Windows support!
 This is the most obvious one.
 Since I don't use Windows, I'm not in a position to test this.
 I've put some rudimentary things in, but it probably doesn't work.

+Where interactive user input is needed, it would be nice to have some simple wrappers that provide a GUI or terminal alternative automatically.
+However, I'd normally use command line arguments rather than 'input' for this kind of thing.
+It might be possible to create a wrapper that replace required command line arguments with a GUI prompt - could hook into optparse or argparse.